ojalaquellueva/TNRSbatch/README.md

 2. Family classification source (command line option "class").
 The short codes of the taxonomic database used to apply the family classification to each name.
 These codes are drawn directly from column "sourceName" in table source of the TNRS database.
 The source must also have a complete family classification in table higherClassification.
 This relationship is identified by the join source.sourceID=higherClassification.classificationSourceID.

-### Tips
-Family may be pre-pended to the scientific name, if desired.
-This will constrain the match to fall within the family.
+3. Family may be pre-pended to the scientific name (e.g., "Poaceae Poa annua").
+This will constrain the genus and species matches that family only.
+Prevents spurious fuzzy matches to similarly-spelled taxa in other families.
-*